 We are not just talking about safety and hygiene, but to show that the guests will have a great experience at your premises.

-Here are a few tips to consider on attracting guests to your hotel website:
+Here are a few tips to consider for attracting guests to your hotel website:

 Build a website that attracts and retains users